Boulenouar Wind Power Station: Location

-The power station is located in the village of Boulenoir, also spelled Boulenouar, approximately 400 km, northwest of the city of Nouakchott, the capital of Mauritania.
-This is in the extreme northwest of the country, close to the international border with Western Sahara.
+The power station is located in the village of Boulenouar approximately 400 km, northwest of the city of Nouakchott, the capital of Mauritania.
+This is in the extreme northwest of the country, close to the international border with Morocco.

 Overview

 The wind farm consists of 39 Siemens-Gamesa turbines, each with rated capacity of 2.625 megawatts.
 The total installed capacity of the power station is 102.375 megawatts.